abhishekvimukt/Bajaj_DOC_Q-A/README.md

 ## HackRx 6.0

 This project is part of the HackRx 6.0 Bajaj Hackathon submission.
-This project is successfully completed by us securing excellent ranking all over India among 46000+ participants.
+This project is successfully completed by us securing excellent ranking all over India.